 Understanding all five generations in the workforce

-The Silent Generation consists of workers born before 1946, and although they only account for 2% of the current workforce, they are among the highest users of health care—along with Baby Boomers, who currently make up 25% of the workforce.1 The Boomers were born between 1946 and 1964, and generally prioritize word-of-mouth recommendations when it comes to their healthcare choices.2
+Workers born before 1946 are considered part of the Silent Generation, and though they only account for 2% of the current workforce, they are among the highest users of health care—along with Baby Boomers, who currently make up 25% of the workforce.1 The Boomers were born between 1946 and 1964, and generally prioritize word-of-mouth recommendations when it comes to their healthcare choices.2

-Generation X—born between 1964 and 1980—accounts for 33% of the multi-generational workforce.1 Gen-Xers are more active in pursuing information about their own health and have more in common with Millennials than with Boomers.
-When it comes to information, Millennials—born between 1981 and 1996—expect accessibility, as they are the first generation of “digital natives”.
+33% of the multi-generational workforce consists of Generation X—born between 1964 and 1980.1 Gen-Xers share more in common with Millennials than with Boomers, and are more active in pursuing information about their own health.
+As the first generation of “digital natives”, Millennials—born between 1981 and 1996—expect more information and accessibility with their health care.
 They value efficiency and are emotionally driven when it comes to brand loyalty.
 35% of the workforce are Millennials, and that number will grow to 74% by 2025.
-Gen Z—born after 1997—represent 5% of the workforce, are highly tech savvy, but still defer to their parents for most decisions related to their health care.3
+Finally, representing 5% of the workforce is Gen Z—born after 1997—highly tech savvy, but still defer to their parents for most decisions related to their health care.3

 Where they get their information

-value personal relationships with their providers, so coverage with an extensive network of providers is attractive to this generation in particular.4
+The Silent and Baby Boomer generations are much more likely to trust their providers solely about their personal health.
+In particular, Boomers value personal relationships with their providers more than other generations, so coverage with an extensive network of providers is attractive to this generation in particular.4

-Unlike the generations before them, Gen-Xers tend to seek out and rely on multiple sources of information to make decisions about their health care.
-While Millennials are primarily peer-driven rather than expert-driven when seeking advice, Gen-Xers rely on recommendations from traditional sources like primary care providers (PCPs) and social forums that provide peer recommendations.5
+Unlike previous generations, Gen-Xers typically seek out and rely on multiple sources of information for their health care decisions.
+While Millennials primarily seek peer-driven advice rather than expert-driven, Gen-Xers rely on recommendations from traditional sources like primary care providers (PCPs) and social forums that provide peer recommendations.5

 What this means for your business: Provide multiple formats and sources of health information for their employees.